 Access the "Board of Adjustment Applications" section of the fee schedule here.
 Note: The $250 fee listed on the CUP application form does not apply to utility scale solar.

 (3) Applicant Checklist for Utility-Scale Solar Systems is available here.
+The form can be downloaded, filled out online and saved as a PDF.

-The checklist and supporting documents that must be submitted for an application to be considered complete relate to adherence to the Supplemental Conditions (UDO 8.1.23.BB).
+The checklist and supporting documents that must be submitted for an application to be considered complete relate to adherence to the Supplemental Conditions (UDO 8.1.24.DD).
 Please access Part 4 of this guidance for more information on the conditions.

 REZONING: Required Documents and Fees

-(1) Rezoning Application available here.
+(1) Rezoning Application available here under Common Applications.

 (2) Zoning amendment fee.
 The fee schedule is here.

-(3) Applicant Checklist for Utility-Scale Solar Systems is available here.
+(3) Applicant Checklist for Utility-Scale Solar Systems is available here.The form can be downloaded, filled out online and saved as a PDF.

-The checklist and supporting documents that must be submitted for an application to be considered complete relate to adherence to the Supplemental Conditions (UDO 8.1.23.BB).
+The checklist and supporting documents that must be submitted for an application to be considered complete relate to adherence to the Supplemental Conditions (UDO 8.1.24.DD).
 Please access Part 4 of this guidance for more information on the conditions.

 - Step 3: Staff Review of Filed Applications